tokio-rs/tokio/tokio/examples/README.md

 * [`connect`](connect.rs) - this is a `nc`-like clone which can be used to
   interact with most other examples.
-The program creates a TCP connection or UDP socket to sends all information read on stdin to the remote peer, displaying any data received on stdout.
+The program creates a TCP connection or UDP socket and sends all information read on stdin to the remote peer, displaying any data received on stdout.
 Often quite useful when interacting with the various other servers here!